 The first thing to keep in mind is that a day of snow is not likely to do much harm to your plants.
-The soil is already workable (or you would not have planted anything) and one day of weird weather is not enough to make it freeze up again.
-Even if there is a freeze, and even if yes, it is technically spring.
+The soil is already workable (or you would not have planted anything) and one day of weird weather is not enough to make it freeze up again even if there is a freeze.

 - Plastic storage bin: A clear bin will protect the plant while letting light in.
 If it's not clear, remove the bin as soon as possible once the snow stops.

-- Plastic tarp or dropcloth, held up with garden stakes or large pots: This is another way to protect your garden from snow.
+- Plastic tarp or drop cloth held up with garden stakes or large pots: This is another way to protect your garden from the snow.

 - Plastic bag: Your standard grocery bag fits over smaller plants and can keep blooms from getting broken or too cold.